 How Real Is AI Tutoring?
 Comparing Simulated and Human Dialogues in One-on-One Instruction

-This paper systematically compares AI-simulated tutoring dialogues with authentic human teacher-student dialogues using IRF coding and Epistemic Network Analysis, finding that human dialogues show superior pedagogical questioning, feedback, and cognitively-guided interaction patterns, while AI dialogues exhibit structural simplification and behavioral convergence.
-The work directly evaluates the pedagogical quality and instructional effectiveness of LLM-generated one-on-one tutoring interactions.
+This paper compares AI-simulated tutoring dialogues with authentic human teacher-student dialogues in one-on-one instruction using IRF coding and Epistemic Network Analysis, finding that human dialogues exhibit more cognitively guided and diverse interactional patterns while AI dialogues show structural simplification and behavioral convergence.
+The study provides empirical evidence for limitations in current LLM-generated tutoring interactions and offers guidance for designing more pedagogically effective AI dialogue systems.

 Heuristic and scaffolded teacher-student dialogues are widely regarded as critical for fostering students'higher-order thinking and deep learning.
 However, large language models (LLMs) currently face challenges in generating pedagogically rich interactions.
 This study systematically investigates the structural and behavioral differences between AI-simulated and authentic human tutoring dialogues.
 We conducted a quantitative comparison using an Initiation-Response-Feedback (IRF) coding scheme and